-In addition to the nutrients above, Brussels sprouts contain small amounts of vitamin B6, potassium, iron, thiamine, magnesium and phosphorus (1).
+In addition to the nutrients above, Brussels sprouts contain small amounts of vitamin B6, potassium, iron, thiamine, magnesium, and phosphorus (

-Summary: Brussels sprouts are low in calories but high in many nutrients, especially fiber, vitamin K and vitamin C.
+Brussels sprouts are low in calories but high in many nutrients, especially fiber, vitamin K, and vitamin C.

 Brussels sprouts have many health benefits, but their impressive antioxidant content stands out.

 Eating Brussels sprouts as part of a diet rich in fruits and vegetables can help supply the antioxidants your body needs to promote good health.